 About Jon Dwoskin

 If ever there was someone who wasn’t interested in talking about himself, it’s me.
 But, I know that you are wondering what makes me the expert I say that I am.
 Well, here it is.
-I recently turned 43 and am excited to say that I have finally made a career out of being myself.
+When I turned 43 (now 51), I made a career out of being myself.
 I am an executive advisor, business coach, and founder/Chief Executive Officer of The Jon Dwoskin Experience.
 I grow businesses big.
 Very Big!
-Click to see my career track record

 When I was 18, my dad gave me Brian Tracy’s audiotape series called The Psychology of Success.
 My dad said, “I know you’ll do well in college, but I think you will get more out of these tapes than you will school.”
 At that moment, my car became a university on wheels, and my Walkman a mobile classroom.
 I became obsessed with self-learning.
 I have spent every day since then studying business, life and how to grow.